Iceberg Lake Trail is located within Glacier National Park which is home to some of the best hiking in the United States.

 I recently had the opportunity to visit Glacier National Park for the second time.
 We spent the majority of our trip exploring the Many Glacier area of the park where Iceberg Lake resides.

 In this guide we'll cover everything you should know before hiking out to Iceberg Lake during your visit to Glacier National Park!
+When you're finished here don't forget to hop over to YouTube and check out some footage from our hike to Iceberg Lake that day.

 You'll notice some links and advertisements from partner or affiliate sites throughout this post.
 I typically earn a small commission on any purchases made through those links at no additional cost to you.
 If you check those out, great.
 If not, I'm still happy you're here!